malluriaravind/Deloitte-Auditor-Enterprise-Chat/README.md

 - **Chat History:** Users can view the history of their interactions with the chatbot.
 - **User-Friendly Interface:** A simple web interface to input questions and receive answers.
 - **Customizable AI Responses:** The chatbot is powered by an AI model capable of understanding and responding to tax-related queries.
+- **Transactional Logging:** Prompt and response details are saved locally in a SQL database for audit compliance.
+- **History Context Window:** Users can set a history context window to query past interactions, enhancing the chatbot's ability to provide context-aware responses.

 ## Technologies Used